idni-tav/sanctions-name-matching/README.md

   - The project focuses on matching individuals from the UK and EU sanctions lists, which have significant overlap due to shared geopolitical interests.
 This made them an ideal dataset for developing and validating the matching logic.
 However, it also means the approach may be highly tailored to this specific context and might not generalize well to other sanctions datasets with different structures or naming conventions.

 - Subjectivity in manual validation
-  -Several steps required human judgment to decide whether two names referred to the same person.
+  - Several steps required human judgment to decide whether two names referred to the same person.
 While a set of consistent guidelines was applied to reduce bias, name interpretation remains inherently subjective.
 This is especially true in cases involving transliteration or cultural naming patterns, which could benefit from linguistic or regional expertise.

 ## 7. Future Work